RibirX/Ribir/docs/project_practice/how_to_build_a_todo_application_with_ribir.md

 }
 ```

-And task data is not static.
+The tasks list data is not static.
 We need to render it dynamically.
-Here, we need `DynWidget` to represent dynamic widgets.
+We can use `DynWidget` to represent dynamic widgets.

 ```rust
 use ribir::prelude::*;